jrollin/rust-cli-workshop/3_args/README.md

 * use type conversion to convert cli argument to Game `enum`

-## :clap: Congrats, you understand some useful paradigm in Rust !
+## :clap: Congrat

+You understand how to interact with your cli !

 Check a solution with unit tests [here](./solution/src/main.rs)

+## :memo: Summary

+What you have learned

+* use module
+* manage errors
+* parse type